vincmazet/bip/_sources/segmentation/outro.md

 In addition to these "model-based" methods, deep learning allowed significant increases in the results.

 At last, we list some criteria to evaluate the quality of a segmentation method.
-These criteria are useful to compare different segmentation methods, as presented in [](lab4).
+These criteria are useful to compare different segmentation methods, as presented in [](labs:lab4).

+## References

+* (B:segmentation:MacQueen1967)=
+  J.B.
+MacQueen,
+  "Some Methods for classification and Analysis of Multivariate Observations", _Proceedings of 5th Berkeley Symposium on Mathematical Statistics and Probability_, vol. 1, p.
+281--297, 1967

+* (B:segmentation:Otsu1979)=
+  N. Otsu,
+  "A threshold selection method from gray-level histograms", _IEEE Transactions on Systems, Man, and Cybernetics_, vol. 9, no 1, p.
+62-66, 1979.

+* (B:segmentation:Steinhaus1957)=
+  H. Steinhaus,
+  "Sur la division des corps matériels en parties", _Bull.
+Acad.
+Polon.
+Sci._, vol. 4, no 12, p.
+801-804, 1957.

 <!--